LondheShubham153/90DaysOfDevOps/2023/day69/README.md

 }
 ```

+# Choosing Between for_each and count in Terraform
+- for_each: Used for dynamic resource creation with different configurations for each instance.

+- count: Used for duplicating the block with the same configuration for each instance.

 ## Task-01

 - Implement the above Infrastructure as Code and showcase the usage of `count`, `for_each`, `depend_on`, `provider`, and `lifecycle`.